Representing Guardedness in Call-by-Value and Guarded Parametrized Monads: Simple FGCBV with Coproducts

 is valid and represents the following course of action: push~$0$, push $1$, pop $1$ and then pop $0$.
 We can model such systems of equations in FGCBV as follows.
 Let us fix a single sort~$1$ and identify an $n$-fold sum $(\ldots (1+\ldots)\ldots)+1$ with the natural number~$n$.
 The injections $\inj_i\c 1\to n$ are defined inductively in the obvious way.
 Let $\Sigv=\emptyset$ and $\Sigc = \{a\c 1\to 1\mid a\in\CA\}\cup\{\oname{toss}\c {1\to 2}\}$.
 A BPA-term over process names $\{N_1,\ldots,N_n\}$ can be translated to FGCBV recursively, with the following rules where $\rightsquigarrow$ reads as ``translates'':

 Intuitively, the terms $x\c 1\ctxc p\c 1+n$ represent processes with $1+n$ exit points: every process name $N_i$ identifies an exit $i$, in addition to the global anonymous exit.
+The latter is associated with actions, which are not postcomposed with any other commands.
 The generic effect $\oname{toss}$ induces binary nondeterminism as a coin-tossing act.
 For example, the result of translating the right-hand sides of~\eqref{eq:bpa} (after minor simplifications) is